|

 at High Road/Vowler Road closed.
 Acknowledgements

-The photograph of the picture theatre
+The photograph of the Picture Theatre

 circa 1929 and that of Mr. Louis Silverman with his wife and family were kindly supplied by Lesley